 The Malibu Pier is a great draw.
 Whether a sunny day or chilly, dark evening, the pier has so much to offer in the way of views, sounds, food, and fun.
 Whether watching locals fish, staring at the twinkling lights in the mountains at night, feasting on delicious food at the eateries or viewing the memorabilia (Gidget!) in the gift shop, time at the pier is well spent.

 Wine connoisseurs might indulge themselves by going on a wine safari.
-Guests explore the 1,000-acre Saddlerock Ranch and vineyards in Malibu.
+You will get to explore the 1,000-acre Saddlerock Ranch and vineyards in Malibu.
 Tour the lush orchards in an open-air safari vehicle.
-Stops will be made so guests can take in the perfect scenery, taste some local wines and get up close and personal with some of the animals that live on the ranch: Zebra, water buffalo, alpaca, bison, and Stanley, the film star giraffe who had a role in Hangover 3.
+Stops will be made so you can take in the perfect scenery, taste some local wines and get up close and personal with some of the animals living on the ranch: Zebra, water buffalo, alpaca, bison, and Stanley, the film star giraffe who had a role in Hangover 3.
 In fact, most of the animals on the ranch are retired from years of being in films.